Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Co-Creating The New World Part I/Co-Creating The New World Part I.md

 The clearer the [[Image]] became, the more their [[Imagination]] opened, and the more [[Wisdom]], [[Courage]], and [[Strength]] they gained.

-After generations and generations of isolation and conflict, they were discovering that they were no longer alone.
+After generations and generations of Darkness, Isolation, and Conflict, they were discovering that they were no longer alone.

-As they reconstructed [[The Story]], everyone was consciously aware that they were constructing a Myth.
+As they reconstructed [[The Story]], everyone was consciously aware that what they were constructing was in essence a Myth.
+For a soon as they articulated a Word and began to Concretize an aspect of The Story, it fell at least slightly short of the ineffable and Absolute Perfection the Spirit was revealing to them.

-However they also knew that the Myth they were co-creating was far more [[True]] than the stories they used to believe.
+However at the same time they understood, that the New Words they were articulating were only an [[Icon]] pointing towards something ineffably Deep, they also knew that the Myth they were co-creating was far more [[True]] than the stories they used to believe.
 In fact, they came to understand that it was the Truest thing they collectively knew.

+The Story, composed of the Individual and Local Stories of the billions who were awakening, and unified by [[One]] and [[All]], empowered children and adults around the world to once again Dream.

+As each awakening individual and locality came to the point of articulating their own Forward Looking Story, they were, for the first time, truly free and responsible to try to reimagine the way their lives and their world Should Be.
+They way they would like it to be.
+The playful energy of a return towards childlike Faith and Imagination swept across [[The Movement]] as individuals began sharing and deeply listening to One Another's hopes, dreams, and aspirations.
+One beautiful imagination fueled the next, ideas began remixing and recomposing themselves, spiraling upward towards Unity, Harmony, Coherence and Perfection, and soon, [[The Vision]] of [[Heaven On Earth]] was Real in the Minds of All those Awakening.

+For the first time in history, they realized that they All wanted the same thing, and that together, it was possible.
+All Creation was longing and crying out together for the revelation of How Things Should, and now Could, Be.

+### The One Thing

+The Vision of [[Heaven On Earth]], and the billions of people dreaming it together, was as vast and diverse as the world.

+They were delighted to discover that [[The Vision]] of [[Heaven]] looked dramatically different for the Achuar tribes of the Amazon, than it did for the Masai tribes of Kenya, than it did for the tribes of the Levant, than it did for the farmers in the plains of Turtle Island, than it did for the grandmothers of the North and the grandchildren of the South.

+Yet the [[Deepest]] level, it was clearly [[One]] logical, coherent, harmonious [[Whole]].

+Time and time again, the question arose: What is the [[One Thing]] that united the diverse many?
+What was the [[Essence]], or [[Central Animating Spirit]], that [[All]] the diverse expressions of [[Heaven On Earth]] shared in common?

+They [[All]] knew that it was something beyond simple human will or desire.
+Some thought at first that it was an expression of reunification with [[Nature]].
+Yet Nature was constantly transforming, ever changing, and continually threatening and testing the Order they were working together to forge.

+As they continued to look [[Deeper]], they Ultimately rediscovered the [[One]] that united [[All]] of its expressions.
+The eternal and unchanging.
+The unmoved mover.
+The uncaused cause.
+The Absolute.
+The generative [[Source and Sustainer]].
+The Ultimate Unity giving rise to inexhaustible Creative Diversity.

+The [[One]].
+The Supreme Author of [[The Story]] writing its Self through them.

 ## V. The Ten Realizations